unknownpedestrian/SoundBridge/privacy-policy.md

 # How We Use Your Information

-We use your information to operate and improve SoundBridge!, including to provide support and respond to your requests.
+We use your information to operate and improve BunBot!, including to provide support and respond to your requests.
 We may also use your information to develop new features or services, to conduct research and analytics, and to comply with legal obligations.

 # Sharing Your Information